By David Gewirtzman

-and Sam Maher, Christopher Reichheld and Anne Bradley
+and Robert Viagas, Sam Maher, Christopher Reichheld and Anne Bradley

 1925 Actor Walter Huston searches for The Fountain at the Greenwich Village Theatre.
 This Eugene O'Neill drama directed by Robert Edmond Jones deals with Ponce de Leon's search for the Fountain of Youth.
 It will run for 28 performances.

 1926 What will happen when The Trumpet Shall Sound?
 Thornton Wilder has one answer in his play about a man who finds out his servants have turned his home over to the needy.
 Directed by Richard Boleslavsky, the show will run in American Laboratory Theatre's repertory season for 30 performances.

 1953 When a man hears the devastating news his father has been hanged for murder, it's A Question of Fact at London's Piccadilly Theatre.
 Paul Scofield, Gladys Cooper and Pamela Brown are in the cast.
 Frith Banbury directs this 30-week run.

 1965 Producer Lore Noto makes his Broadway debut with The Yearling, a musical adaptation of the film of the same title, as a follow-up to his phenomenal Off-Broadway success, The Fantasticks.
 But after the 3-performance flop of The Yearling at the Alvin Theatre, Noto never produces again.
 The musical stars David Wayne and Carmen Alvarez, and is directed by Lloyd Richards, later dean of the Yale School of Drama.

 1991 The first production of Tony Randall's National Actors Theatre opens tonight at the Belasco Theatre.
 It's a revival of Arthur Miller's The Crucible, in a limited-run of 31 performances starring Martin Sheen, Martha Scott and Michael York.